-Originally from Aberystwyth, Chrissie studied music for seven years in London; first with a Government scholarship to the Purcell School, to study with Detlef Hahn, and then at the Guildhall School of Music and Drama where she continued her studies with Detlef Hahn and Erika Klemperer.
+Originally from Aberystwyth, Chrissie studied music for seven years in London; first with a Government scholarship to the Purcell School, to study with Detlef Hahn, and then the Guildhall School of Music and Drama, where she continued her studies with Detlef Hahn and Erika Klemperer.
 Whilst studying in London, Chrissie lead various ensembles, including the Purcell Chamber Orchestra for the London Haydn Festival and the Buckingham Palace Investiture Orchestra.
-After graduating in 2002 with a BMus from the Guildhall, Chrissie won a scholarship to the Royal Welsh College of Music and Drama, graduating with an MMus in 2003 (with distinction in Performance).
+After graduating in 2002 with a BMus (with distinction in performance) from the Guildhall, Chrissie won a scholarship to the Royal Welsh College of Music and Drama, graduating with an MMus in 2003 (with distinction in performance).

-Chrissie has been awarded a number of prizes including: Cavatina Chamber Music Prize, Philippa Yardley Award from the Royal Welsh College of Music and Drama and a Junior Fellow in Chamber Music at RWCMD in 2004.
+Chrissie has a number of awards, including: Cavatina Chamber Music Prize, Philippa Yardley Award from the Royal Welsh College of Music and Drama and a Junior Fellowship in Chamber Music at RWCMD in 2004.
 In 2010-11, she was awarded a Junior Fellowship in Orchestral Leadership from the RWCMD, supported by the Sir Charles Mackerras scholarship.

-Chrissie performs regularly on stage at St David’s Hall, where, since 2010, the Mavron Quartet has been the first Ensemble in Residence.
-Chrissie has also played before members of the royal family and ministers at venues including Buckingham Palace, Windsor Castle, the Foreign Office and Winfield House, London.
-Collaboration projects with the Mavron Quartet include recitals with Llŷr Williams, harpist Deborah Henson-Conant, storyteller Liz Weir and clarinetist Michael Collins, Brazilian dancer/choreographer Jean Abreu and poet laureate Carol Ann Duffy with composer Tom Green.
+Chrissie performs regularly onstage at St David’s Hall, where since 2010, the Mavron Quartet has been in the first Ensemble in Residence.
+She has also played before members of the royal family and ministers at venues including Buckingham Palace, Windsor Castle, the Foreign Office, Lancaster House, London.
+Collaboration projects with the Mavron Quartet include recitals with pianist Llŷr Williams, harpist Deborah Henson-Conant, storyteller Liz Weir, clarinetist Michael Collins, Brazilian dancer/choreographer Jean Abreu and poet laureate Carol Ann Duffy with composer Tom Green.
 Chrissie particularly enjoys working in and managing multimedia projects and collaborations, which is evident in the diverse work that the Mavron Quartet undertake.

 Chrissie enjoys the variety of freelancing.
 In 2016 Chrissie performed The Lark Ascending with the Lower Machen Chamber Orchestra.
 2015 she performed Bach’s Double Violin Concerto with Ensemble Cymru as well as guest leading for their Chamber Music Festival in the summer.
-In 2015, Chrissie performed at the Royal Opera House with the Cinematic Sinfonia playing live film score for the screening of Casablanca.
-The previous year she took part in the pilot performance, which included solo violin, of ‘Partishow’ by Peter Reynolds as part of his Creative Wales grant from the Arts Council of Wales.
-2014 included touring live performances of a new film score by Charlie Barber along side the 1928 silent film ‘The Fall of The House of Usher’.
-In 2012, she performed Bach’s Double Violin Concerto with Professor Robin Stowell and the Welsh Sinfonia.
+Also in 2015, Chrissie took part in the pilot performance, which included solo violin, of ‘Partishow’ by Peter Reynolds as part of his Creative Wales grant from the Arts Council of Wales.
+2014 included touring live performances of a new film score by Charlie Barber alongside the 1928 silent film ‘The Fall of The House of Usher’.
+In 2012, she performed Bach’s Double Violin Concerto with Robin Stowell and the Welsh Sinfonia.
 In 2009 she collaborated and performed with the National Dance Company Wales Steve Reich’s Four Violin Phase at the Wales Millennium Centre.